jhong40/kubernetes/cks.md

   i - insert br
   a - insert after
   o - insert one line below
   s - replace/insert
+  c - followed by w,$ remove those and insert

   I - insert at the begining of l
   A - insert at the end of l
   O - insert one line above
-  S - replace the whole line
+  S - replace the whole line and insert
+  C - delete the rest of line and insert

   ESC+v - visual mode
   shift+v - visual mode select line